aptos-labs/Aptos-Unity-SDK/README.md

 ```

 #### Airdrop
-When using Devent , you can airdrop 1 APT to your account address as follows:
+When using Devnet , you can airdrop 1 APT to your account address as follows:

 ```csharp
 // Airdrop